-Sveti Klement is the largest Pakleni island (called Veliki Otok or Big Island) famous for beautiful Palmizana hamlet.
-When a Professor Eugen Meneghello built a summer house and inns on Palmižana in the 20th century it became a favourite getaway for Hvar Islanders.
+Sveti Klement is the largest Pakleni island (called Veliki Otok or Big Island) famous for beautiful Palmizana hamlet, the oldest and most famous Hvar’s resort and the nautical marina.
+When a professor Eugen Meneghello built a summer house and inns on Palmižana in the 20th century it became a favorite getaway for Hvar islanders.
 Now this house is a small museum and a gallery.

 Palmižana (Vingradišće lagoon precisely) is a spacious lagoon with shallow and sandy beach.
 It is surrounded by the thick, pine forest, fragrant heather and rosemary bushes and various, exotic plants.
 Scuba divers love Palmizana due to its vibrant underwater life.
 There are several restaurants and B&Bs.